Quite the Pickle: What is the Difference Between Pickled Foods and Fermented Foods?

 Fermentation Cons:

 The most common reaction to fermented foods is bloating and increased gas.
-It is smart to start out eating only 1 -2 tablespoons of a fermented food per day and work your way up.
+It is smart to start eating only 1 -2 tablespoons of fermented food daily and work your way up.

 Sauerkraut is known to be high in histamine.
-If you have a histamine intolerance then it is wise to avoid eating it. (source)
+If you have histamine intolerance, then it is wise to avoid eating it. (source)

 What foods can be fermentation?